bibleexchange/romans__textbook/textbook/en/1201_chapter-12-a-living-sacrifice.md

 ### The sacrifice

 Verse 1 says tells us to "present your bodies," this means that we need to give not only the soul to God, but the body as well.
 It is a free will offering, and it will cost you something.
 It is a living sacrifice.
-We must present ourselves ALIVE to God!
+We must present ourselves alive to God!

 - **Bodies** — In the mortal body we must glorify God.
 Not just someday and for now do the best that we can. ...We should live soberly, righteously, and godly, in this present world.—Titus 2:12
 - **Living sacrifice** — The flesh must be crucified.
 Our will must be crucified.
 We offer alive, but God thoroughly will purge us as long as we remain on the altar.

-### Reasonable Service
+### Reasonable service

 **God has given so much to His people**.
 He has given grace, He has dealt to every man the measure of faith, He has made one body in Christ, and He has given gifts of prophecy, ministry, and teaching.